• Skip to primary navigation

 Online Learning Resource for Canning Chicken

-Sharon at Simply Canning will be able to help you with anything you’d like to learn to put up.
-On her website, I looked up how to raw pack chicken – here.
-You can also pre-cook meat before you can it (which is called “hot pack”).
-She haas a lot of wonderful free content on her site.
+Sharon at Simply Canning can teach you to raw pack chicken for canning.
+Or you can also pre-cook meat before you can it (which is called “hot pack”).
+She has a lot of wonderful free content on her site.

 I can’t improve on Sharon’s advice but here are a few things to keep in mind when you’re pressure canning meat your homegrown chicken.